- Business Communication Solutions

 Related: What Is VoIP and How Does It Work?

-First decide whether you’re prepared to make an all-in-one transition to VoIP (which might be the case for single owner and smaller-scale enterprises), or a phased move, in stages.
+First decide whether you’re prepared to make an all-in-one PBX to VoIP transition (which might be the case for single owner and smaller-scale enterprises), or a phased move, in stages.
 If it’s the latter case, you’ll need a timetable for each phase, and be prepared to adjust the time-frame in response to conditions on the ground or external factors.

 Acceptance and understanding of the new system will be crucial to its successful deployment, so people at all levels of your organization will have to be on board.
 Some of the groundwork for this will have been done at the planning assessment stage, with the call for input from various divisions, and the formation of a team consisting of representatives from across the enterprise.

-Part of their responsibility should be to act as a channel for communicating knowledge about the new system and the effects of the migration to their own departments, and on to the organization as a whole.
+Part of their responsibility should be to act as a channel for communicating knowledge about the new system and the effects of the migration to their own departments and onto the organization as a whole.
 This process should also take in feedback and suggestions.

-A smooth transition will be more likely your VoIP provider is one whose service offerings and working practices are in line with your own operations.
+A smooth transition will be more likely if your VoIP provider is one whose service offerings and working practices are in line with your own operations.
 If your existing telecoms carrier now offers VoIP services (and you’re happy with the way they’ve dealt with you in the past), this could be your starting point.
 But be prepared to shop around and do some due diligence to identify providers who may be a better fit.

 The provider you choose should be able to give consultation and guidance before installation, a stress-free and efficient set-up, and always available technical support once things get running.
 This, in addition to all the features and capacity you actually need (without hidden charges or superfluous tools), some room to grow (easy, with online provisioning), and assurances about network availability, security, and data integrity.

 Some of your legacy hardware may still be usable — a condition which might sway you toward a phased transition.
-And options like Analogue Telephone Adapter or ATA peripherals may make it possible to give VoIP functionality to existing phones.
+And options like Analogue Telephone Adapter or ATA peripherals may make it possible to give VoIP functionality to existing desk phones.
 Note that this could be a first step, as ATA technology on legacy phones won’t give you the full benefits of today’s business VoIP.

 Related: What Is A VoIP Phone?